 Renowned for its quality real ales, traditional pub atmosphere and industrial setting, in the heart of Kelham Island.

-Heist have converted this two-roomed old factory into an airy, bright taproom and bar.
-With Slap & Pickle serving up the grub and arcade games and shuffleboard to go with over 30 beers on tap (plus 100 in cans and bottles), wine, spirits and retro soft drinks - you know this is a place you'll be able to spend some time.
+Heist Brewery have converted this former factory into an airy, bright taproom and bar.
+With over 30 beers on tap (plus 100 in cans and bottles), wine, spirits and retro soft drinks, arcade games and shuffleboard, plus Slap & Pickle serving up their signature burgers.

 Alder is a cracking place to hang out.
 They are a brewery, pub, bar and events space down in Neepsend/Kelham Island, with a unique community spirit, greet beer and friendly vibes.